-The City 2 Surf was held on Sunday 24 March 2019.
+The City 2 Surf is being held on Sunday 19 March 2017.
 This annual run has been held since the 1970s, attracting large crowds.
 Pioneering ultra-distance runner Don Cameron – who ran from Sydney to Melbourne in 11 days to promote the 1974 Commonwealth Games – played a key role in establishing the event.

 Does the City 2 Surf inspire you to get into running?
 We have lots of resources to help you.

 Read about some inspiring New Zealand runners and coaches including:

 Regular running events are held throughout the year including the Shoe Clinic Asics 5K series around Hagley Park and the annual Christchurch Airport Marathon, which takes place on the Sunday of Queen’s Birthday Weekend and is a celebration of running and walking, for competition and for personal fitness challenges.